Chodav/ME204-Final-Project-Spotify-API/README.md

 Collect and analyze artist album popularity and track audio features in relation to Laufey via Spotify's API.
 Vist [this page](https://chodav.github.io/ME204-Final-Project-Spotify-API/) to see the entire project displayed.

-## 📚 **About Me**
-I am a rising sophomore at Yale University, studying Computer Science, Applied Mathematics, and Classics.
-With a passion in storytelling and data science, I am interested in the integration of writing and coding to tell engaging narratives.
-I created this project as part of the LSE ME204 (Data Engineering for the Social World) course I took in the summer of 2024.

 ## 🛠️ **How to replicate**

 1. Install Python and a conda distribution (either Anaconda or Miniconda).